Accessibility at Lincoln Park Zoo

 Kovler Seal Pool

-• Relief artwork of seal to sea lion comparison
+• Relief artwork of seal-to-sea-lion comparison

 Pritzker Family Children’s Zoo